Invincible Season 2 Ending For Part 1 Explained

 While the first part of the second season has come to a shocking end – with the final episode delivering on tense family drama, bloody and brutal showdowns and surprising reveals – fans are unfortunately going to have to wait a little longer for part 2, as the final four episodes are due “sometime in 2024”.

-Here’s exactly what happens during Invincible season 2 part 1’s shocking ending on Prime Video.
+In the meantime, here’s exactly what happened during Invincible season 2 part 1’s shocking ending on Prime Video.

 *Warning: spoilers for Invincible season 2 part 1*